nameless-and-blameless/TAG/POW/HVCC/README.md

 Hickory Valley Christian Church was targeted after Kelvin Williams, concerned for the safety of the church and its school, attempted to warn Pastor Duke Stone about a potential threat.
 Kelvin Williams is one of the Creator's two servants and a lifelong member of Mount Calvary Baptist Church in Lexington, KY.
 He is now the only known living member of this historic church, which was tragically attacked and massacred by operatives under the direction of Annie Jacobsen of the CIA on Sunday, April 2nd, 2023, at the height of the church's morning worship service.
-At the time of the attack, Mount Calvary Baptist Church was over 140 years old with an active congregation.
+At the time of the attack, Mount Calvary Baptist Church was over 140 years old with a very active congregation.
 Kelvin is also the cousin of the church's pastor, the Rev. Dr. Felix G. Williams, III.
 Kelvin considered Duke Stone a friend and had previously worked for Hickory Valley and its school.